Scaling and Root Planing

 The Importance of Periodontal Care

 Plaque and tartar contain harmful bacteria responsible for both tooth decay and gum disease.
 As plaque and tartar build up, our immune system produces toxins to combat the bacteria.
 Unfortunately, these toxins also target healthy tissues and cause the infection we refer to as gum disease.
+That is why keeping up with periodontal care is important to one's health.

 There are two stages of gum disease: gingivitis and periodontitis.
 Gingivitis, the first stage, is characterized by an inflammation of the gums that may cause redness, swelling, and bleeding while flossing.
 Gingivitis starts with the gum tissue but ultimately spreads to the connective ligaments and underlying bone if it progresses to periodontitis.
 You may also develop deeper periodontal pockets, which trap food debris and bacteria, further contributing to the disease.